The Ultimate Baby Registry Checklist with a Free Printable Series I: Feeding Items

 1. Dr. Brown Specialty Feeding Starter Kit $

 These bottles were my favorite.
-The preemie nipples are a must breastfed babies because the flow mimics that of the breast.
+The preemie nipples are a must-have item for breastfed babies because the flow mimics that of the breast.
 I used the preemie nipples up until Lennox was about 7 or 8 months old.

 The Ultimate Baby Shower Gift Basket for the Breastfeeding Mommy-to-be $$